-As a principal construction consultant in Project Management Consultants (PMC), a wholly owned subsidiary of Thompson Hine, Tom has provided field level consulting to nearly 180 projects with budgets totaling nearly $8 billion.
-Over the past decade, he has facilitated over four hundred construction workshops with project owners, design, and construction teams, teaching best practices in problem resolution, architect and construction manager team communication, RFI and change order processes, budget and program management, owner systems for managing large projects, scheduling and job progress strategies, project commissioning, managing trade contractor close out, punch listing processes, retainage issues, attic stock turnover, project records, facilities training, guarantee and warranty, and final project accounting.
+As a principal construction consultant in Project Management Consultants (PMC), a wholly owned subsidiary of Thompson Hine, Tom has provided field level consulting to more than 200 projects with budgets totaling more than $8 billion.
+Since 1999, he has facilitated over five hundred construction workshops with project owners, design, and construction teams, teaching best practices in problem resolution, architect and construction manager team communication, RFI and change order processes, budget and program management, owner systems for managing large projects, scheduling and job progress strategies, project commissioning, managing trade contractor close out, punch listing processes, retainage issues, attic stock turnover, project records, facilities training, guarantee and warranty, and final project accounting.

 Tom pioneered for the Ohio School Facilities Commission a unique program that focuses project participants on the nuts and bolts of project commissioning and close out.
 Tom was also hired by Turner Construction to facilitate the public / private / Ohio / Kentucky "STRIVE" educational initiative's systems engineering team in its development of processes to apply Six Sigma to educational delivery in the region.